AmrheMinott/EnCode-DeCode/README.md

 # EnCode-DeCode
+Project Name: Agnes Meyer Driscoll
+  Hailed as one of the best cryptographer of her time worked during with the Navy, NSA and made breaks in Japanese naval codes OP-20-G

 An Encoder of my thought into a manner which I can understand with ease, so that anyone else who reads will not understand thus keeping my thoughts when printed private for display.